Underscores (musician)

-April Harper Grey (born April 21, 2000), known professionally as Underscores (stylized in lowercase), is an American singer-songwriter and producer.
-Born in San Francisco, California, Grey began releasing dubstep music on SoundCloud at the age of 13, eventually incorporating other genres.
-After releasing three extended plays (EPs) from 2018 to 2020, she rose to prominence with her debut album Fishmonger in March 2021.
-She released its companion EP and opened for 100 gecs on tour later that year.
-Grey performed her first headlining tour in early 2022 and concluded the "Fishmonger era" with a pop song in early 2023.
-She released her second album Wallsocket in September 2023 on the Mom + Pop record label.
-It was promoted with four singles, an alternate reality game, and a tour of North America and Europe.
+Devon Karpf (born April 21, 2000), known professionally as April Harper Grey and performing as Underscores (stylized in all-lowercase), is an American singer-songwriter and producer.
+Born in San Francisco, California, Grey began releasing dubstep music on SoundCloud at the age of 13.
+After releasing three EPs from 2018 to 2020 that incorporated other genres such as jazz and future bass, she rose to prominence with her hyperpop and rock-influenced debut album Fishmonger in early 2021.
+She released its companion EP and opened for 100 Gecs on tour later that year.

+Grey performed her first headlining tour in early 2022, and released her second album Wallsocket in 2023 on Mom + Pop Music.
+It featured a wider range of musical styles, and was promoted with an alternate reality game and a tour of North America and Europe.
+In March 2026, she released her third studio album, U, to critical acclaim.
+Grey opened on tour for Charli XCX in the fall of 2026.

-Grey's early influences include Skrillex and 100 gecs.
-Wallsocket specifically was inspired by artists such as Imogen Heap, Bruce Springsteen, and Sufjan Stevens, as well as country music, 2010s pop, and horror films.
-Her style has been noted as diverse, playful, but precise, encompassing genres such as hyperpop, pop-punk, dubstep, indie pop, rock, and Midwest emo.
+Grey's early influences include Skrillex and 100 Gecs.
+Her musical style has encompassed genres such as hyperpop, pop-punk, dubstep, dance-pop, indie pop, folk, rock, and emo.